SisirBhandari/Analyst_Resume/README.md

 **Emergency Architecture and Human Rights**                                                                                           Copenhagen, Denmark

-International Project Officer 							                                                                                            January 2021 – June 2021
+International Project Officer, 							                                                                                           January 2021 – June 2021

 •	Developed the project “Classrooms for All,” which includes the promotion of Sustainable Development Goals (4, 13, 17) by promoting quality education, sustainable livelihoods and school infrastructure for students living in conflict-prone and disaster risk settings.